 The French writer Guy de Maupassant was bewitched by the Italian Riviera and Portofino.
 This “little village that envelopes like the arc of the moon around this calm basin” was once a fishing village and a safe harbour.
 Now it’s one of the most exclusive tourist destination in Europe, home to sought after hotels and a paradise for walkers.
 Portofino bursts with colours thanks to the pastel-coloured houses, the blue sea, and the green mountains.
 Art galleries, workshops, restaurants and cafés are housed in the old buildings.
 The Romanesque church of San Martino di Tour stands in the heart of the village.

 From the church, the trail goes on among citrus fruit trees, olive trees, pines and rosemary bushes.
 The landscape is emerald green.
-The air smells of lavender and rosemary, and we’re surrounded by the music of crickets, birds and cicadas.
-Finally we get to the Lighthouse, as fascinating as all lighthouses in the world.
+The air smells of lavender and rosemary, and you’re surrounded by the music of crickets, birds and cicadas.
+Finally you will get to the Lighthouse, as fascinating as all lighthouses in the world.
 They’re symbols of freedom, Climb up the old stone steps leading to another church, San Giorgio, to get a wonderful view over the coastline.
 The wind always blows up here, even when it’s hot, and the little church welcomes us with its marble altars and floors.
 Simple and mystical somehow, the perfect location for a wedding ceremony.

-Yes, this is definitely one of the most beautiful places in the world.
-We reluctantly leave the lighthouse and head back to the village, stopping at the Brown Castle.
+As you head back to the village, stop at the Brown Castle.
 This military fortress built in the tenth century was often targeted by the Saracens.
 It was then enlarged and bought (in 1870) by Sir Montague Yeats, the British consul in Rome.
 The rose garden and the terraces with a full view over the gulf make the castle a romantic place.
 The halls with artworks are also worth a visit.